 The fact that the same motor is used across their whole line is smart, because if you’re into it, you can collect other shapes with confidence.
 My one issue with this motor?
 It ain’t exactly quiet.
 Sometimes I’m so distracted by the sound I have to smother it with a pillow.
 The sound is much softer once it’s pressed against the body, but still.

 How You Can Use It

-Even if you’re someone who’s certain you want direct stimulation, I’d still recommend it alongside tube-shaped vibes.
+Even if you’re someone who’s certain you want direct stimulation, I’d still recommend it alongside cylindrical clit vibes.
 Being able to grip a wider base is much more comfortable for me.
-The motor also feels strongest toward the tip, so I get more vibration where I want it and less in my hand.
+The motor also feels strongest toward the tip, so I get more vibration where I want it and less of it in my hand.